bangsalvoserver/bang-server/docs/bangweb-frontend-documentation.md

 All of this validation is purely "optimistic"/UX — it exists so the UI can grey out invalid clicks and know when to stop asking for more targets, not to enforce the rules. **Authoritative** validation always stays server-side (`play_verify.cpp`), which can and does reject the resulting action with a `game_error` regardless of what the client thought was valid.

 #### What a "modifier" is, and why the client needs a state for it

 A modifier is a card that isn't a complete action on its own — it has to be played *together with* another card that follows it, changing how that card behaves.
 The classic case is *Aim*: "play this before a Bang!, and that Bang! deals +1 damage."
 Aim by itself doesn't do anything meaningful; the server treats a modifier-then-real-card play as a single combined action rather than two separate ones (full mechanism in the server module doc — the client doesn't need to replicate any of it).

-That matters client-side because `GameAction` isn't just "one card + targets," it's `{ card, targets, modifiers: [{card, effect_list, targets}, ...] }` — an ordered chain of zero or more modifier plays followed by one terminal card.
+That matters client-side because `GameAction` isn't just "one card + targets," it's `{ card, effect_list, targets, modifiers: [{card, effect_list, targets}, ...] }` — an ordered chain of zero or more modifier plays followed by one terminal card (with its own `effect_list`, exactly like each modifier has its own).
 The server already precomputes, for every playable card, the exact chain of modifiers required before it: each entry in `respond_cards`/`play_cards` (`PlayableCardInfo`) carries its own `modifiers` array.
 So `getAllPlayableCards` (`TargetSelector.ts`) never has to work out compatibility itself — its job is reduced to sequence-matching: given how many modifiers the player has already selected (`selector.modifiers`), it filters down to entries whose own `modifiers` array starts with the same sequence, and yields either the *next* required modifier (`isModifier: true`, if `selector.modifiers.length < modifiers.length` for that entry) or the terminal card itself (`isModifier: false`, once the full chain is satisfied).
 This is exactly what drives the `start --(2)--> modifier` transition in the state diagram: clicking a card that `newTargetSelection` resolves with `isModifier: true` enters `modifier` mode instead of `target` mode; once its own targets are picked, `(4)` moves to `middle`, from which clicking another modifier loops back to `modifier` (stacking), or clicking the terminal card moves on to `target` `(1)`. `getModifierContext` reads any extra precomputed context a chain entry carries (e.g. a `forced_play` context, used elsewhere by cards that lock in a specific next card automatically) — again information the server already derived, not something the client has to compute.

 **One modifier scenario gets a bespoke visual treatment: Gold Rush's *Bottle*/*Pardner*** (a single card playable as any one of three hidden effect-cards — see the server module doc's modifiers section for the full `card_choice` mechanism).
 Rather than falling through to the ordinary hand/target rendering, `CardChoiceView.tsx` watches for this specific case: once *Bottle* has been played as a modifier, `getModifierContext(selector, 'card_choice')` reads the shared context value the server attaches to all three hidden follow-up cards, resolves it back to the physical *Bottle* card on the table, and calls the same generic `getAllPlayableCards({ ...selector, selection: null })` used everywhere else in the modifier chain — which, given *Bottle* was just played, naturally resolves to exactly its three hidden options.
 Those get rendered as ordinary `<CardView>`s, but absolutely positioned in a small row centered on *Bottle*'s current on-screen position (via `CardTracker`, the same live position-tracking used for movement animations), nudged down slightly, so a little strip of "Panic! / Beer / Bang!" pops up right under the card the player just played.
 The layout is bespoke; everything deciding *which* cards to show and *when* is the same generic modifier-chain state every other modifier already uses.